 Located in Jonesboro, the Warren House first served as a Confederate hospital during the Civil War, and then as Union headquarters towards the end of the war.
 People have reported seeing a Confederate soldier holding a candle in the windows at night, and there is a blood stain in the attic that can't be cleaned.
 The cemetery across the street is also reported to be haunted.
 The house, now an event venue, is located at 102 West Mimosa Drive in Jonesboro.

 This Savannah house is considered one of the most haunted locations in the city.
 It is probably best known as the Mercer House, owned by Jim Williams from the book, Midnight in the Garden of Good and Evil.
 Mr. Williams died in this home in 1990.
 Many paranormal events have been documented here, including a ghostly gray-haired man appearing, footsteps in the upper floors when no one was upstairs and screams at night.
 In 1963, an exorcism was performed in order to rid the house of these spirits.
 The house is located at 507 East Julian Street in Savannah and is frequently featured on ghost tours of the city.

 William Kehoe House, now a Savannah bed and breakfast, is one of the more famous haunted houses in Georgia.
 The history behind this house is not filled with negative emotional upheaval and dreadful violence.
 The Kehoes were a God-fearing family who, despite their relative wealth, remained down-to-earth.
 Although some of their children died in infancy, this was more to do with the tragic conditions of childbirth at the time.

 Of all the real haunted houses in Georgia, Pirate's House is possibly one of the most stereotypical of haunted dwellings.
-Built in 1753 in Savannah, the house, now an inn, has all the historical features that one would expect from a haunted site, including pirates, sailors, violent drunks and much tension and strife.
+Built in 1753 in Savannah, the house, now an inn and restaurant, has all the historical features that one would expect from a haunted site, including pirates, sailors, violent drunks and much tension and strife.